11 Easy Steps to Setting a Fall Table

 You can tie it with burlap string or velvet ribbon onto a napkin ring.

-Just some ideas I’ve used in the past.
+These are just some ideas I’ve used in the past.

 Here it is all done.